richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/MODULE_MAP.md

 - `window_ops` — snapping, arranging, positioning windows
 - `audio_ops` — detecting and switching audio devices
 - `system_context` — active window, drives, devices

-**Examples of enabled commands:**
-- “Find all SIRIUS projects on disk and open the latest.”
-- “Launch Real-Time MIDI Notation and place its window next to VS Code.”
-- “Check if audio is going to the correct device and switch if not.”
-- “Create a new folder for v1.3.0 and prepare the structure.”

 ---